 What Are The Nat Billington Scholarships?

 Many embarking on a degree worry about the career prospects when they graduate.
-At present in the UK, we have a critical shortage of computer scientists and programmers, so the Longford Trust, with the support of the Rank Foundation, is working to encourage more serving prisoners to make better use of the ICT facilities in their education departments and thereby start out on the road to the sort of degree that could lead to a fulfilling career in this growth-area of our economy.
+At present in the UK, we have a critical shortage of computer scientists and programmers, so the Longford Trust, initially with the support of the Rank Foundation, offers scholarships to encourage more serving prisoners to make better use of the ICT facilities in their education departments and thereby start out on the road to the sort of degree that could lead to a fulfilling career in this growth-area of our economy.

 How To Apply?